-The Agency Administrator must complete a written evaluation of the Incident Management Team.
+The agency administrator must complete a written evaluation of the IMT.
 This evaluation should not be completed at the closeout review; instead, it should be completed after sufficient time has elapsed so that incident costs, claims, demobilization, and rehabilitation are essentially complete and can be thoroughly evaluated.

-This delay in preparing the written evaluation will also provide the Agency Administrator with the opportunity to evaluate the Incident Management Team's effectiveness with cooperating agencies, the media, and neighbors.
-However, the written evaluation must be completed within six months after demobilization of the Incident Management Team.
+This delay in preparing the written evaluation will also provide the agency administrator with the opportunity to evaluate the IMT's effectiveness with cooperating agencies, the media, and neighbors.
+However, the written evaluation must be completed within six months after demobilization of the IMT.

-The Delegation of Authority, Wildland Fire Situation Analysis, and Agency Administrator's direction shall serve as the primary standards against which the Incident Management Team is evaluated.
+The delegation of authority, wildland fire situation analysis, and agency administrator's direction shall serve as the primary standards against which the IMT is evaluated.

-The Agency Administrator will provide a copy of the evaluation to the Incident Commander, and State Fire Management Officer and retain a copy for the final fire package.
+The agency administrator will provide a copy of the evaluation to the incident commander, and SFMO and retain a copy for the final fire package.

-The SFMO will review all evaluations and will be responsible for providing a copy of any evaluation documenting superior or deficient performance to the geographic area board managing the Incident Management Team in question.
+The SFMO will review all evaluations and will be responsible for providing a copy of evaluations documenting superior or deficient performance to the geographic area board managing the IMT.
 The SFMO will confer with the Office of Fire and Aviation regarding performance evaluation prior to submission to the geographic coordination center.

-See Reviews Chapter for closeout format.
+See reviews chapter for closeout format.

-Factors to consider in a written evaluation of an Incident Management Team are:
+Factors to consider in a written evaluation of an IMT are:

-- Compliance with Delegation of Authority. - Compliance with Wildland Fire Situation Analysis. - Compliance with Agency Administrator directions. - Orderly transition; Local Unit to team/team to Local Unit. - Human Resource management. - Personnel safety records.

-- Financial performance compared to WFSA predictions. - Accountability and control of all accountable property. - Documentation of fire costs. - Completeness of claims investigations/documentation. - Media relations. - Interaction with cooperative agencies/office staff/neighbors. - Effectiveness of suppression damage rehabilitation. - Orderly demobilization. - Completeness of final fire package.
+- Compliance with delegation of authority.

+- Compliance with wildland fire situation analysis.

+- Compliance with agency administrator directions.

+- Orderly transition; local unit to team/team to local unit.

+- Human resource management.

+- Personnel safety records.

+- Financial performance compared to WFSA predictions.

+- Accountability and control of property.

+- Documentation of fire costs.

+- Completeness of claims investigations/documentation.

+- Media relations.

+- Interaction with cooperative agencies/office staff/neighbors.

+- Effectiveness of suppression damage rehabilitation.

+- Orderly demobilization.

+- Completeness of final fire package.